privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 ### Step 2: Update IRMA server
 Once an issuer certificate is obtained, the changes needed to support SD-JWT VC issuance in addition to Idemix are quite small.
-First and foremost you should update your IRMA server to version `0.19` or higher.
+First and foremost, you should update your [IRMA server](irma-server.md) to version `0.19` or higher.

 ### Step 3: Update IRMA server configuration
-Now that you have a SD-JWT VC compatible IRMA server, you need to add two settings to the configuration.
+Now that you have an SD-JWT VC compatible IRMA server, you need to add two settings to the configuration.

 - A path to the SD-JWT VC issuer certificates directory
 - A path to the SD-JWT VC issuer private keys directory